pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 other order to try is the destination-first ordering.
 We're going to take one output array, fill it up in its natural order, take the next one, etc.

-[The `Src_First_2` class can be easily modified to iterate along destination arrays -- all that's needed is to change the order of the loops]({{ site.REPO-E1 }}/commit/472d121bd28cd2ece2fb29465cb4c534a781d6f9):
+The `Src_First_2` class can be easily modified to iterate along destination arrays -- all that's needed is to change the order of the loops.
+[Here is the code]({{ site.REPO-E1 }}/commit/472d121bd28cd2ece2fb29465cb4c534a781d6f9):

 {% highlight java %}
 static final class Dst_First_1 implements Demux